 Dr. Keyvan Mohajer.
-Dr. Keyvan Mohajer has been our Chief Executive Officer and a member of the Board since the consummation of the Business Combination in April 2022.
+Dr. Keyvan Mohajer has been our Chief Executive Officer and a member of the Board since the consummation of the merger consummated pursuant to that certain Merger Agreement, dated as of November 15, 2021, as amended and supplemented, by and among Archimedes Tech SPAC Partners Co., ATSPC Merger Sub and SoundHound, Inc. ("Legacy SoundHound") in April 2022 (the "Business Combination").
 Dr. Mohajer has served as Legacy SoundHound's Chief Executive Officer and a member of Legacy SoundHound's Board of Directors (the "Legacy SoundHound Board") since 2005, when he co-founded Legacy SoundHound.
 Dr. Mohajer is a technical founder and visionary entrepreneur with over 20 years of experience scaling multiple companies.
 Dr. Mohajer is a key contributor to SoundHound's core technologies, with over 90 patents granted or pending.
 In 2017, Dr. Mohajer was named a "Top 40 Under 40" business leader by Silicon Valley Business Journal.
 Dr. Mohajer received his Bachelor of Science degree in Electrical Engineering from the University of Toronto in 2000, his Master of Science from Stanford University in 2002 and his Ph.D. in Electrical Engineering from Stanford University in 2007.
+We believe that Dr. Mohajer, as a founder of the company, is well qualified to serve as a member of the Board because of his extensive knowledge of the Company's business and technologies.

 James Hom.
 James Hom has been a member of the Board and Chief Product Officer since the consummation of the Business Combination in April 2022.
-Mr. Hom, one of SoundHound's co-founders, has served as Vice President of Products and a member of the Legacy SoundHound Board since 2006.
-As Vice President of Products, Mr. Hom leads product development and advancement of SoundHound's Voice AI platform and multiple business-to-consumer products.
+Mr. Hom, one of SoundHound's co-founders, has served as Vice President of Products and the Chief Product Officer and a member of the Legacy SoundHound Board since 2006.
+As Chief Product Officer, Mr. Hom leads product development and advancement of SoundHound's Voice AI platform and multiple business-to-consumer products.
 Mr. Hom earned his Bachelor of Science Degree in Computer Science from Stanford University in 2005.
+We believe that Mr. Hom, as a founder of the company, is well qualified to serve as a member of the Board because of his extensive knowledge of the Company's business and technologies.

 Larry Marcus.
 Larry Marcus has been a member of the Board since the consummation of the Business Combination in April 2022.
 Prior to that, Mr. Marcus served as a member of the Legacy SoundHound Board since 2009.
 He is a Co-founder and Managing Director of Marcy Venture Partners, a San Francisco-based venture capital firm investing in consumer, culture and positive impact businesses since February 2018.
+He is also a Co-Founder and Managing Partner at MarcyPen Capital Partners, a private equity firm involved in venture capital investments, since September 2024.
 Since June 2000, Mr. Marcus has also been a Managing Director at Walden Venture Capital.
 Previously, Mr. Marcus was a digital media sell-side equity research analyst at Deutsche Bank Alex Brown from 1995 to 2000.
 Mr. Marcus currently serves, and in the past has served, on the boards of directors of a number of private companies, some of which have gone on to become public companies.
 Mr. Marcus received his Bachelor of Arts in Political Economy of Industrial Societies in 1987 and his Master of Business Administration in 1993, both from the University of California, Berkeley.
-We believe that Mr. Marcus is well qualified to serve as a member of the Board because, as a member of the Legacy SoundHound Board, he has extensive knowledge of the Company's business, and also because of this significant venture capital and finance experience.
+We believe that Mr. Marcus is well qualified to serve as a member of the Board because he has extensive knowledge of the Company's business, and also because of this significant venture capital and finance experience.